The Ultimate Guide to Digital Nomads in Buenos Aires

 Nuñez is a favorite of mine, along with nearby Belgrano, Coghlan, and Saavedra.
 These are leafy green neighborhoods, with large sidewalks and beautiful parks.
 They have plenty of young cafes for working and you’ll be with the locals here.
 Find an apartment near the train or subte and you can be in Palermo or downtown within 15-20 minutes.

-If you want to be walking distance from Palermo, check out Villa Crespo or Colegiales.
+If you want to be walking distance from Palermo, check out Chacarita, Villa Crespo or Colegiales.

-And if you want to be in the urban heart of things, with small sidewalks, great people watching, and all the busy of the city (which comes with its own specific charm) – look at Boedo or Almagro.
+And if you want to be in the urban heart of things, with small sidewalks, great people watching, and all the fun busy-ness of the city – look at Boedo or Almagro.

 Co-Workings in Buenos Aires